nazmul-nhb/payoo-ts-jquery/README.md

 - **Login & Registration**: Users can register or log in using a simple interface.
 Data is stored in local storage.
 - **Tab Toggle**: Users can easily switch between login and registration tabs, creating a smooth onboarding experience.
+- **Multiple Account Creation**: Users can register multiple accounts directly from the same browser instance, each uniquely identifiable.
+- **Browser-based Data**: All user data is stored in the browser's local storage.
+No backend is connected, so data will be lost when the browser is uninstalled or storage is cleared.
+- **Logout Functionality**: The app includes a logout button, allowing users to securely end their sessions, ensuring privacy and flexibility when switching between accounts.

 ### Transactions